For decision-makers · L&D / training manager

 A neutral baseline the whole security-adjacent staff can share

-For an L&D owner, the security baseline is not just for the security team — it is the shared literacy credential that raises the floor across support and systems staff too.
+For an L&D owner, the security baseline is not only a security-team credential; it covers ground support and systems staff are also expected to know.
 The working-analyst rung is the targeted spend for people whose full-time job is detection and response.
-Standardize the baseline; fund the analyst rung by seat.
+Ask whether the shared baseline solves a problem you have across support and systems, and treat the analyst rung as a per-seat call for people doing detection full time.

 The working-analyst rung: detection-and-response depth for the seats that do it full time.